-Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang
+Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang, China

-However, the wall paintings of this historical site are vulnerable, and therefore any inspection needs to be non-invasive and non-contact.
-In addition, some of the caves have high ceilings that are not easily accessible, making it difficult to conduct scientific investigation.
+The wall paintings of this historical site are vulnerable and therefore, any inspection needs to be non-invasive and non-contact.

-The aim of this project is the development of a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceiling of the cave).
-Our research was mainly focused on the analysis of the murals of cave 465, a cave of which construction dating is under debate.
+The aim of this project was to develop a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceilings).
+Our research was mainly focused on the analysis of murals in cave 465.
+Cave 465, located at the northern end of the site is unique in its Indo-Tibetan tantric Buddhist style, and like many other caves, the date of its construction is still under debate.

 Addressing the Challenge